ikemanet/ikemanet.github.io/_posts/2019/2019-10-26-learning-chinese-spanish-01.md

 In Chinese,  we have ``百 bǎi`` Hundred, ``千 qiān`` Thousand, and another special one ``万 wàn`` 10 Thousand, and ``亿 yì`` 100 million.
 <p class="zhcn">/assets/le-sound/zh-cn/numbers/large-unit.aac</p>

-Here are some special rules in speaking Chiese.
+Here are some special rules in speaking Chinese.

 - When you say 100, you say 1 ``yì`` (changed to 4th tone) + ``bǎi`` Hundred.
 - When you say 101, you say 100 + 0 + 1.